ryanmello/lilli/WORKFLOW_EXAMPLES.md

-# 🔄 Bloomer Agent - Workflow Examples
+# 🔄 Lilli - Workflow Examples

 Visual representation of how queries flow through the system.